 - Create a pile of molten glass by mixing some ingredients (usually filtered sand, potash, soda ash, and limestone, but other ingredients may be used as well, depending on the object you’re trying to make);

 - When this mix has reached its melting point (usually 2000 °F, or 1100 °C) collect some of it with the help of a special rod called the blowpipe, by dipping it (multiple times if needed) into the pile of molten glass.
-Again, the quantity of gathered chunk depends on what you’re trying to create, so 2 or more gatherings may be needed if you’re working on more complex objects which require a bigger quantity of glass;
+How much you gather on your blowpipe depends on what you are trying to create, so 2 or more gatherings may be needed if you’re working on more complex objects which require a bigger quantity of glass;

 - After you’ve gathered enough molten glass on your blowpipe you blow air into the newly gathered dollop while constantly rotating the blowpipe on the marver.
 This continuous spinning of the blowpipe on the marver, combined with blowing air into the chunk of molten glass allows you to create a very basic shape of what you want, whether it’s a vase, bowl, mug, or an abstract object.
 In this step you can also tweak the shape of your object by pulling at the glass with specialized tools;